kurron/c4-architecture-template/guidebook/guidebook.md

 1. Where is data stored?
 1. Who owns the data?
 1. How much storage space is needed for the data?
-1. Are there any requirments for long term archival?
+1. Are there any requirements for long term archival?
 1. Are there any requirements for log files and audit trails?
 1. Are flat files being used for storage?
 1. short description of each element using diagrams as necessary